tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/网络规划_intl_en.md

 <span id="planCIDR"></span>
 ## How to Plan the IP Ranges (CIDR Blocks) of VPCs and Subnets?

 **Once set, the IP range masks of VPCs and subnets cannot be modified.** Therefore, be sure to carefully plan VPCs and subnets based on your business scale and communication scenarios.
-This will facilitate smooth scaling and OPS in the future.
+This will facilitate smooth scaling and operations in the future.
 #### Planning VPC IP ranges
 - **You can use any of the following IP ranges as your VPC IP ranges:**
  - **10.0**.0.0 - **10.255**.255.255 (**the mask range must be 16 to 28**)